UseCorrectAssertInTests

 The problem

-Java assert statements are not run unless targets explicitly opt in via runtime flags to the JVM invocation.
-Tests are typically not run with asserts enabled, meaning a test will continue to pass even if a bug is introduced since these statements were never executed.
+If asserts are not enabled, then a test using assert would continue to pass even if a bug is introduced since these statements will not be executed.
 To avoid this, use one of the assertion libraries that are always enabled, such as JUnit’s org.junit.Assert or Google’s Truth library.
 These will also produce richer contextual failure diagnostics to aid and accelerate debugging.

 Don’t do this: